 Let’s break down some of these myths and delve into whether account sharing is recommended or not.

 If you’ve ever shared your Netflix password with someone else, you’re not alone.
-This practise has become so common that Netflix now embrace and promote account sharing by offering different subscription plans.
+This practise has become so common that Netflix now embrace account sharing by offering different subscription plans.

 If you’re wondering whether Netflix sharing is legal, you need wonder no more.
 It absolutely is, that’s why this streaming giant allows people to create multiple profiles within a single account.